kikuchiyo/device_connection_en/gettingstarted_device_connection.md

 In this step, we use the device SDK to simulate sending the inverter active power to the cloud.

 1. Obtain the [Device SDK](https://github.com/EnvisionIot/enos-mqtt-java-sdk).
-For more information, see the GitHub readme file.
+For information about how to set up the development environment, see the GitHub readme file.
 2. Configure the EnOS Cloud connection as instructed in the readme file.
 3. Configure the device triple (`ProductKey`,`DeviceKey`,`DeviceSecret`) into the sample connection program.
 The device triple is obtained when you register the device.
 4. Modify the `postSubMeasurepoint` method, configure the name of the measure point that sends telemetry to the cloud.
 In this example, we send the active power point of the inverter, set the point name **INV.GenActivePW** and the corresponding point value.